django/django/README.rst

 they should be clarified in any way, please take 30 seconds to fill out a new ticket here: https://code.djangoproject.com You can log in with your GitHub account, or with a Django Project account if you have one.
-Once you log in, a New Ticket button is available.
+Once you log in, a New Ticket button is available next to View Tickets.

 To get more help: